Wb-az/ai-ethics-governance/readme.md

 ## Key Principle

 Fairness cannot be achieved through models alone.
-It requires clear ownership, explicit decision-making, architectural controls, and continuous validation all of which this playbook is designed to support.
+It requires clear ownership, explicit decision-making, architectural controls, and continuous validation, all of  which this playbook is designed to support.